JAy2344/AI-Joke-Generator/README.md

 - **Frontend**: HTML, CSS, JavaScript
 - **AI API**: Integrated with an AI text-generation API
 - **Hosting**: Works great on Netlify
+---

+## ⚡ How It Works
+1. Open the app in your browser.
+2. Click the **"Generate Joke"** button.
+3. The app sends a request to the **AI API**.
+4. A fresh joke appears instantly on the screen.